A stressed-out dog can lead to a stressed-out you! Calming music for dogs may be unconventional, but might be just the thing to help your dog relax.

 Not all noises cause stress or anxiety either.
 Some just simply stimulate your dog.
 This could be because they associate the noise with something fun or exciting.
 A car door closing could signal to them that someone is home, causing a serious case of the zoomies.
 Or maybe the jingle of your keys tells your dog it’s time for a car ride.

 Just because a noise causes a reaction in your dog, doesn’t necessarily mean that he hates it, but it also doesn’t mean they’ll stay calm.
-If your goal is to calm your dog, reduce anxiety, or even just curb some excessive excitement, then calming music might be the perfect counterbalance for all of those overstimulating noises in your dog’s environment.
+If your goal is to calm your dog, reduce anxiety, or even just curb some excessive excitement, then calming classical music for dogs might be the perfect counterbalance for all of those overstimulating noises in your dog’s environment.

 Relaxing Music for Dogs